sbonnick/obp-sandbox/README.md

 ## NOTES
 - When manually logging into the API Explorer, the OAuth does not always redirect you back to the API Explorer after logging in.
 If it does not, replace `<localhost>` in the browser URL bar with your correct set domain.
+- Depending on how you are wanting to connect to this service, using your hosts IP instead of the default computer name may be preferred.
+For example, if connecting from another local VM may not have the correct DNS entry for the host

 # Advanced Setup